legalize-dev/legalize-nl/nl/BWBR0017728.md

 Where gaseous fuel is used for domestic purposes, the arrangements for the storage, distribution and utilization of the fuel are to be such that, having regard to the hazards of fire and explosion which the use of such fuel may entail, the safety of the vessel and the persons on board is preserved.
 The installation is to be in accordance with recognised national or international standards and is to meet the requirements contained in 14A.5.

-Space heaters, if used, are to be fixed in position and so constructed as to reduce fire risks to a minimum.
-The design and location of these units is to be such that clothing, curtains or other similar materials cannot be scorched or set on fire by heat from the unit.

 At least one jet of water, from a single length of hose, should be able to reach any part of the vessel normally accessible to passengers or crew while the vessel is being navigated and, any store room or any part of a storage compartment when empty.

-### 15a.2.5.
-Portable Fire Extinguishers for Use in Accommodation and Service Spaces
+### 15a.2.4.
+Fire Hoses

 The location of concealed fire appliances should be clearly marked.

-### 16.5.
-Installation

-### 18.1.
-Navigational Equipment

-An approved electronic chart display and information system (ECDIS) may be accepted as meeting these chart carriage requirements.
+### 16.4.
+Operational Performance

+### 18. NAVIGATIONAL EQUIPMENT AND VISIBILITY FROM WHEELHOUSE

+Every vessel should carry nautical charts and nautical publications to plan and display the ship’s route for the intended voyage and to plot and monitor positions throughout the voyage.

+Every vessel should carry a barometer.
+Every sailing vessel should carry an anemometer and an inclinometer.

 Every vessel should carry a daylight signalling lamp, or other means to communicate by light during day and night using an energy source of electrical power not solely dependent upon the ship's power supply.
 The signalling lamp may be the searchlight required by 19.4.

-Every vessel should carry an efficient fixed or portable searchlight suitable for man-overboard search and rescue operations.

-Every vessel should carry a barometer.
-Every sailing vessel should carry an anemometer and an inclinometer.
+Vessels of >300 GT must be marked externally with the vessel’s IMO number which may be horizontal provided that it is visible from the air.

+Refer to 14A.3 and 14B.2.12 for details.

 An electric lighting system should be installed which is capable of supplying adequate light to all enclosed accommodation and working spaces.
 The system should be designed and installed in accordance with section 8.

 As considered appropriate, an adequate heating installation should be provided.

-As considered appropriate, an adequate heating installation should be provided.
+There should be sufficient hand holds and grab rails within the accommodation to allow safe movement around the accommodation at all times.
+Stairways should be specially considered

 Adequate stowage facilities for clothing and personal effects should be provided for every person on board.

 All heavy items of equipment such as ballast, batteries, cooking stove, etc, should be securely fastened in place.
 All stowage lockers containing heavy items should have lids or doors which are capable of being securely fastened.

-There should be sufficient hand holds and grab rails within the accommodation to allow safe movement around the accommodation at all times.
-Stairways should be specially considered

-### 21b.8.2.
-Sleeping Accommodation – for vessels up to 3000 GT.
+### 21b.8.1.
+General

-### 21b.8.4.
-Sleeping Accommodation – Equivalent arrangements to the Maritime Labour Convention 2006 for vessels of 500GT and over and less than 1250GT.
+### 21b.8.3.
+Sleeping Accommodation – Equivalent arrangements to the Maritime Labour Convention 2006 for vessels of 200GT and over and less than 500GT.

-### 21b.19.
-Securing of Heavy Equipment

-Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.
+### 21b.18.
+Hand Holds and Grab Rails

+The structural strength of any deckhouse or superstructure should comply with the requirements of one of the Classification Societies listed in the National Annex, as appropriate to the vessel and its areas of operation.

+### 22.3.
+Safe Work Aloft, Overside, and on the Bowsprit of Sailing Vessels

 ### 22.4.
 Personal Clothing

-### 22.5.
-Noise
+### 24.2.
+Helicopters

 ### 24.3.
 Pilot for Vessel